Local

 curved line with half-rounded rectangle on the end

-the minimum funding shortfall facing counties over the next two years
+the funding shortfall facing local authorities in England over the next five years

 £1bn